 Failure to pass the bill would not only abandon those gains but also make it harder for the United States to meet its greenhouse gas reduction and efficiency goals.
 According to ACEEE, the United States currently ranks ninth in energy efficiency among the twelve largest economies.

-Despite broad bipartisan support, including a 19-3 vote in the Senate Energy Committee last year, Shaheen-Portman stalled in the Senate thanks to the introduction of unrelated amendments dealing with the Affordable Care Act and other issues.
+Despite broad bipartisan support, including a 19-3 vote in the Senate Energy Committee, Shaheen-Portman stalled in the Senate thanks to the introduction of unrelated amendments dealing with the Affordable Care Act and other issues.
 Sens.
 Shaheen and Portman have been working to gather enough votes to bring the legislation back with enough votes to cut off further debate, and there is a chance the bill could come up again in 2014.